 - For XML files that define application menus.
 See the Menus resource type.

 - For arbitrary raw asset files.
-Saving asset files here instead of in the
+Saving asset files here is essentially the same as

-assets/directory only differs in the way that you access them.
+assets/directory.
+The only difference is how you access them.
 These files are processed by aapt and must be referenced from the application using a resource identifier in the

 Rclass.
 For example, this is a good place for media, such as MP3 or Ogg files.

-- For XML files that are compiled into many kinds of resource.
+- For XML files that define resources by XML element type.
 Unlike other resources in

 res/directory, resources written to XML files in this folder are not referenced by the file name.
-Instead, the XML element type controls how the resources is defined within them are placed into the
+Instead, the XML element type controls how the resources defined within the XML files are placed into the

 - For miscellaneous XML files that configure application components.
 For example, an XML